 I am a graduate student in computer science at Princeton University.
 My advisor is Arvind Narayanan.
-My research focuses on privacy and consumer genetics companies.
+My current research focuses on privacy and its intersection with consumer genetics companies.

 I have spent two of my summers as a software engineering intern at Mozilla working on WebRTC.
 My first summer I worked with IETF committee members to standardize PERC.
 In particular I made contributions to a TLS tunnel protocol.
 My second summer I oxidized (converted to Rust) a portion of the SDP parser in Firefox.